 In all cases we also consider what would happen if we did not support the project to understand if there really is a clear cost of inaction.
 By assessing additionality in this way, we can determine the extent to which the positive impacts actually result from the support of our members.

-Does the project fit with the wider context of ecological restoration for the area?
+Does the project fit with the rewilding goals of Mossy Earth?

 Are the actual drivers of ecological degradation addressed?

 For projects to be successful in the long term it is important that the problems that led to the original issue are addressed.
 For example, efforts to reintroduce a top predator in an area where its demise was the result of a declining prey population are bound to fail if prey numbers don’t increase.
 Similarly, if human-wildlife conflict was the issue that originally drove a species away, measures must be in place to mitigate this problem.